thunderpush/thunderpush/README.rst

 	GET /1.0.0/[API key]/users/[user id]/

-Returns 200 or 404 depending on if the user is online or not.
+Returns 200 or 404 code depending on if the user is online or not.

 Sending a message to a user
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^